OliverFHD/CosMomentum/README.txt

 - Please post issues or bug reports on https://github.com/OliverFHD/CosMomentum .

 <---> Contributors
-- the code has been designed by Oliver Friedrich, Daniel Gruen, Anik Halder, Elisabeth Krause, Tom McClintock
+- the code has been designed by Oliver Friedrich, Daniel Gruen, Anik Halder, Lina Castiblanco, Cora Uhlemann, Elisabeth Krause, Tom McClintock
-- we'd like to thank Cora Uhlemann for helpful discussions

 <---> Acknowledgement
 - Please feel free to use the code for your science and publications.